Team-3-Project/bucket-list-app/README.md

 River worked on Schema,used HTML to Sign up with email,password and password confirmation,HTML to code and revising Auth code in html.River worked on the front end Update form.

 Terry created wireframe doc,created ERD doc, Terry took resposibility for merging pullrequests and backend api.
 Added HTML code for log out while logged in.
 Terry copied the auth code into the repo.
-He tested our API with postman .
+He tested our API with postman .Terry is also working on maps

 Kimber worked on Read.me,User stories as well as adding front end api.
 Created button for bucketlist in HTML.Added the crud api code from River with a few updates to fit our project needs such as updating method GET and get item by id.
 Added html code for changing password with current and new password.